 Essex County College has transfer/articulation agreements with many institutions; ensuring that all approved courses you take at Essex will transfer to the four year colleges of your choice; in many cases qualifying you as a full Junior.
 Special joint and/or dual admission agreements have been implemented through which freshmen at Essex are simultaneously admitted to Rutgers University, New Jersey Institute of Technology, New Jersey City University, Kean University, or Thomas Edison State College.

 Internship opportunities with area businesses are made available to students while enrolled in a number of Essex programs.
 The opportunities are designed to develop real world experience and work-related skills to enhance employability.

 Athletics & Other Extracurricular Activities

 Essex County College student-athletes excel in the classroom as well as in their respective sports.
 Eleven former Essex track standouts participated in the 2012 Summer Olympics in London and three of them won medals – gold, silver, and bronze.
 Essex has also had other Olympians, including medalists, in the past.
 Many Essex students have earned All-American honors, including academic All-American honors.
-Please visit Essexwolverines.com for more information on our Athletics Department and Programs.
+Please visit our Athletics site for more program information.